Marco-Voegeli/SUPERCELLED/README.md

 # Usage

-from frontend directory, launch flutter with
+#### You will need to create an API key for openAI to run our backend.
+[More infos here.](https://beta.openai.com/overview)

-`flutter run -d chrome`
+- From frontend directory, launch flutter with `flutter run -d chrome`

-from backend directory, launch server with
+- From backend directory, launch server with `python3 app.py`

-`python3 app.py`
+# Results